Neil Franklin: Managerial career

+In 1961 Franklin became player-manager at Wellington Town, Shropshire [renamed Telford United in 1969 after the new town Development], joining former England player, Johnny Hancocks.

 He returned to Europe in 1963 and managed APOEL in Cyprus where his time was cut short again due to civil war.
 He joined Colchester United in 1964 and got the club promoted in 1965–66, however relegation followed in 1967–68 and he was sacked.

-Recognition

-Billy Wright, when selecting his Dream Team for the 50th Anniversary of the Footballer of the Year award, had no hesitation in selecting Neil Franklin:

-Neil was a superb stylist with an instinctive positional sense.
-His international career ended when he was suspended for becoming a mercenary in the outlawed Bogotá league.
-If Neil had been satisfied with the maximum £20 he was earning at Stoke City, he would have played for England for at least another four years, and I often wonder what difference that would have made to my career.